lilota/lilota.github.io/README.md

 Aside from the creation/calling of the i2c object, using the syntax: \[i2c -sda *sdaPin* -scl *sclPin* -freq *frequency*\], each i2c device needs extra setup.
 While the extra setup can be done manually, example codes have been provided and are available for use

-### Access Examples through IDE:
+### (NCI) Access Examples through IDE:
-To access i2c example code through the IDE, go to File->Examples->i2c Examples and choose your correct i2c part.
+To access i2c example code through the IDE, go to Examples->i2c Examples and choose your correct i2c part.

-### Access Examples through Terminal:
+### (NCI) Access Examples through Terminal:
 To access i2c example code through the terminal, go to the `/lilroot/examples/i2c_Examples/` directory

 ### read: